NathanielAddo/NathanielAddo/README.md

 Hi 👋 My name is Nathaniel Ofosu-Ansah Addo
 ===========================================

-Web and mobile developer
+Web, mobile app, and AI developer
 --------------------------

-As a versatile web and mobile developer, I specialize in building dynamic, user-centric applications with a keen focus on performance and modern design.
+As a versatile web and mobile developer with expertise in AI and AI services like Azure and Rasa, I specialize in building dynamic, user-centric applications with a focus on performance, modern design, and intelligent solutions.
 My skill set includes HTML, CSS, JavaScript, ReactJS, Next.js, TailwindCSS, Figma, and Canva for front-end development, alongside Express.js and MongoDB for back-end solutions.
-Additionally, I have experience in React Native for cross-platform mobile app development.
-I am passionate about writing clean, maintainable code and am committed to accessibility and the latest industry practices.
-Explore my repositories to see innovative projects, detailed code snippets, and my contributions to open-source initiatives
+Additionally, I have experience in React Native for cross-platform mobile app development and am passionate about writing clean, maintainable code.
+Committed to accessibility, cutting-edge industry practices, and AI-powered experiences, I leverage tools like Azure AI and Rasa to create innovative projects.
+Explore my repositories to see my contributions to open-source initiatives and AI-driven applications.

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [nathanieloaaddo@gmail.com](mailto:nathanieloaaddo@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning Electron
 * 🤝  I'm open to collaborating on Front-end development, back-end development, UI/UX design, web app development, responsive design, and open-source initiatives.

 ### Skills